 Mentoring for Women Producers

-The EWA Network’s Producers’ Mentoring Scheme is a 10-month career enhancement programme for 16 female independent audiovisual producers.
-Launched in 2018, the Scheme enables participants to to upgrade their core professional skills and competencies such as financing, negotiating, management and business development.
-It is aimed at female producers established in Europe, with at least five years of proven experience in audiovisual production, who are ready to acquire new skills and advance their careers.
+The EWA Network’s Producers’ Mentoring Scheme is a career enhancement programme for female independent audiovisual producers.
+Launched in 2018, the scheme enables participants to to upgrade their core professional skills and competencies in areas such as financing, negotiating, management and business development.
+It is aimed at female producers established in Europe, with at least five years of proven experience in audiovisual production, who are motivated to take the next step in their producing careers, enhance their skills and knowledge, and cement their position in the European screen industries.

 The Mentoring Scheme is an exclusive programme specifically aimed at women producers who have already made their mark at a national level and who now wish to take the next step to a wider European/international dimension.